cryptoartcom/cryptoart-smart-contracts/README.md

 ### Deployment and Upgrading via Anvil and the Makefile

-The Makefile simplifies key tasks for auditing.
+The Makefile simplifies key tasks to streamline long commands in the CLI.
 Run `make help` to see all available commands.

 **Starting a Local Anvil Node**

 Spin up a local Anvil node for testing:
 ```bash
 make anvil
 ```
     - This starts Anvil with a mnemonic for reproducible accounts and a 1-second block time.

 **Deploying Contracts Locally**

 Deploy the contracts to the local Anvil node:
 ```bash
 make deploy